malgo1311/Microservices/README.md

    major languages
 4) Designed a distributed applications using a low-level abstraction of socket communication as well as high-level abstraction of remote procedure calls.
-5) Learn to use gRPC, a modern RPC framework
+5) Used gRPC communication protocol, a modern RPC framework
-6) Learn to measure the performance of a distributed application
+6) Measured the performance of a distributed application
-7) Learn to use version control and build tools

 ## Lab 2